R2D2-11/process-automation-platform/README.md

 DEVIA 360 is a web-based platform I designed and built from scratch for [EQUIMSA](https://equimsa.com), a tribological products manufacturer in Monterrey, Mexico.
 It covers the full operational lifecycle: production tracking, laboratory quality control, regulatory document management, commercial order processing, and historical analytics.

 This repository documents the **architecture, automation strategies, and measurable impact** of the project.
-The source code is proprietary — what you'll find here are architecture diagrams, process documentation, illustrative code snippets (rewritten, not production extracts), and quantified before/after metrics.
+The source code is proprietary.
+What you'll find here are architecture diagrams, process documentation, illustrative code snippets (rewritten, not production extracts), and quantified before/after metrics.

 ## The problem I solved